samikeijonen/svg-social-menu/README.md

 ## Demo

+You can check the end result from [demo site](https://foxland.fi/demo/svg-social-menu/).

 ## Copyright and License

 The following resources are not included with the theme but are external resources linked to within the theme.